-These problems are related, but very different.
-The problem of judicial and legal corruption, is a much wider and deeper problem, of which the problem of "political activist judges" is only one aspect.
+These problems are related, but different.
+The problem of judicial and legal corruption, is a much wider and deeper problem, and the issueof 'political activist judges" is only one aspect of that.

-It is important to understand the difference, as the political discussion about the smaller problem of "political activist judges" is often used to confuse and distract the debate about needed judicial reform and the judges' brutality toward legal system victims who don't have political connections.
+Regrettably, political discussion about the smaller problem of 'political activist judges' is often used to confuse and distract from the debate about needed judicial reform and the judges' brutality toward legal system victims who don't have political connections.

 In the USA, it is common to have great worry and fuss when a judge is being selected for the USA Supreme Court.
 People talk about it as if some co-monarch is being selected, and that there should be great fear about what will happen if the wrong person gets the job.
 Even the people who favour a particular candidate as either 'liberal' or 'conservative' or whatever, still worry about the Supreme Court Justice they support for the moment, given that he might be in the job for another 35 years, and might later change his views in some screwy direction.

 The power of the judges in America, however, really shows the weakness of American democracy.
-Why is a Supreme Court judge a kind of "king for life", with unlimited powers to make political policy, and no one can over-rule these judges or remove them?
+Why is a Supreme Court judge, a type of 'king or queen for life', with unlimited powers to make political policy, and it appears no one can over-rule these judges or remove them?

 The power of judges in America, is quite ridiculous from the point of view of democracies in Europe, where people decide policies in a parliament they have recently elected.
 In Europe, there is no particular worry about choosing judges.
-In Europe judges might secretly be communists or capitalists or anything in between, but people don't worry that they will destroy the country if they pick a judge with the wrong political position.
+In Europe judges might secretly be communists or capitalists or anything in between, but people don't worry that the country will be destroyed if a judge is picked who has the wrong political position.

-In Europe, the judges tend to stay out of politics - they leave the political questions to the elective government, as their job is to just apply the law and ensure justice in how the law is applied.
-In Europe, countries have multiple political parties across the spectrum, who will speak out if the judges get political.
-There is no political fear of unelected judges-for-life, who are usually not allowed to make political policy for the people.
+In Europe in past decades, the judges tended to stay out of politics - they would explicitly leave the political questions to the elective government, as their job is to just apply the law and ensure justice in how the law is applied.
+In Europe, countries tend to have multiple political parties across the spectrum, who will speak out if the judges get political.
+There was thus less political fear of unelected judges-for-life, who are usually not allowed to make political policy for the people.

-When Americans complain about "political judges", it's funny to observe, that the voters who still think they are Democrats or Republicans, each look at the judges as biased the other way.
-The Democrats see America's judges as "too right wing, too conservative"; the Republicans see America's judges as "too Democrat, too liberal", even though most American federal judges now are Republicans.
+When Americans complain about 'political judges', it's funny to observe that the voters who still think they are Democrats or Republicans, each look at the judges as biased the other way.
+The Democrats see America's judges as 'too right wing, too conservative'; the Republicans see America's judges as 'too left wing, too liberal'.
 But both sides are actually right, and also wrong at the same time.
-The judges are just plain arrogant, and are constantly twisting the laws in a way to increase their own unlimited power as judges.
-Just pick your preferred filter to look at the biased decisions one way or the other.
+The judges are just plain arrogant, and are constantly twisting the laws in a way to increase their own unlimited power as judges, but above all to serve the oligarchs who seek to control America under 'colour of law'.

-There are a few cases where American politicians do tap a little bit, into the public feeling of anger about judges.
-However, this is almost never about the really big issues of outright fraud, corruption, bribery and extortion by the judicial branch.
+There are some instances where American politicians do speak a little bit, and respond to public feelings of anger and unease about judges.
+However, this is almost never about the really big issues of outright fraud, corruption, bribery, extortion, and sheer sadistic psychopathic malice by the judicial branch.
 The complaints that you do sometimes see by politicians, are about the more narrow problem of judges who are openly bending their decisions on one of the emotional issues usually associated with one political party versus the other.
 USA judges are said to be 'too loose' or 'too restrictive' of gun rights and so on.

 The problem of political judges, versus judicial corruption, has the same basis - arrogant judges out of control, ignoring the law and doing what they want - but the politicians stick to a very narrow script about a few controversial decisions, and they ignore the more general problem of bribery and court fraud, innocent people getting railroaded, and families getting destroyed.